 The BCUC is responsible for ensuring regulated entities protect their online systems and data from cyber risks.

-Cybersecurity is an essential part of providing safe and reliable service to customers, as businesses increasingly rely on technology.
+Cybersecurity is an essential part of providing safe and reliable service to customers, as businesses increasingly rely on connected technology.

 Protection Activities